-4. The Licensee shall complete construction of all aspects of the SWMS described in the ERP Application Form, submitted as part of a postcertification submittal, amendment, modification, or certification application including water quality treatment features, and discharge control facilities prior to use of the portion of the certified facility being served by the SWMS.
+4. The Licensee shall complete construction of all aspects of the SWMS described in the ERP Application Form, submitted as part of a post-certification submittal, amendment, modification, or certification application including water quality treatment features, and discharge control facilities prior to use of the portion of the certified facility being served by the SWMS.

 5. At least 48 hours prior to the commencement of construction of any new SWMS for any part of the certified facility authorized by this certification, the Licensee shall submit to the Department a written notification of commencement using an “Environmental Resource Permit Construction Commencement Notice” (DEP Form 62-330.350(1), F.A.C.), indicating the actual start date and the expected completion date.
-When the duration of construction will exceed one year, the Licensee shall submit construction status reports to the Department on an annual basis utilizing a “Regional SWMS Annual Form” (DEP Form No. 62-330.311(2), F.A.C.)..
-Status Report Forms shall be submitted the following June of each year.

 6 Each phase or independent portion of the approved system must be completed in accordance with the submitted DEP Form prior to the operation of the portion of the certified facility being served by that portion or phase of the system.

-7. Within 30 days after completion of construction of any new portions of the SWMS, the Licensee shall submit to the DEP Central District Office’s ERP Section, and copy the SCO, a written statement of completion and certification by a registered professional engineer (P.E.), or other appropriate registered professional, as authorized by law, utilizing the required “As-Built Certification and Request for Conversion to Operation Phase” (DEP Form 62-330.310(1), F.A.C.).
+7. Within 30 days, or such other date as agreed to by DEP and the Licensee, after completion of construction of any new portions of the SWMS, the Licensee shall submit to the DEP Central District Office’s ERP Section, and copy the SCO, a written statement of completion and certification by a registered professional engineer (P.E.), or other appropriate registered professional, as authorized by law, utilizing the required “As-Built Certification and Request for Conversion to Operation Phase” (DEP Form 62-330.310(1), F.A.C.).
 Additionally, if deviations from the approved drawings are discovered, the As-Built Certification must be accompanied by a copy of the approved drawings with deviations noted.

 8. Any substantial deviation from the approved drawings, exhibits, specifications or Conditions, may constitute grounds for revocation or enforcement action by the Department.

-9. Prior to converting a construction phase SWMS to an operation phase SWMS, the Licensee shall submit to the Department an “Operation and Maintenance Certification” (DEP Form 62-330.311(1), F.A.C.).
-The operation phase of any new SWMS approved by the Department shall not become effective until the Licensee has complied with the requirements of the conditions herein, the Department determines the system to be in compliance with the approved plans, and the entity approved by the Department accepts responsibility for operation and maintenance of the system.
+9. The operation phase of any new SWMS approved by the Department shall not become effective until the Licensee has complied with the requirements of the conditions herein, the Department determines the system to be in compliance with the approved plans, and the entity approved by the Department accepts responsibility for operation and maintenance of the system.

 10. The DEP Central District ERP Section must be notified in advance of any proposed construction dewatering.
 If the dewatering activity is likely to result in offsite discharge or sediment transport into wetlands or surface waters, a written dewatering plan must be submitted to and approved by the Department prior to such dewatering activity.
 Additional authorizations may be required for certain dewatering activities, such as an NPDES dewatering generic permit per 62-621.300, F.A.C.
 (See Condition V. DEPARTMENT PERMITS UNDER FEDERAL PROGRAMS, B.5)